 Soil testing is the best way to determine soil fertility requirements for alfalfa prior to planting (Koenig et al., 2009).
-Once a stand is established, a soil sample should be analyzed at least once every 3 years to ensure fertility and soil pH continues to be adequate.
+Once a stand is established, a soil sample should be analyzed at least once every three years to ensure fertility and adequate soil pH.
 Test annually when fertility or pH are marginal.

 Recognizing whether soil test or tissue results trend down, stay even, or increase gives important information to evaluate a fertilizer program and how it is performing relative to yield or quality.

 As with pre-plant applications, rates of fertilizer and lime applied to established stands should be based on soil test results.
 Since lime and P are not readily mobile in the soil profile, broadcast applications take several years before full benefits are realized.
 Thus, pre-plant incorporation of lime and P is preferred to surface, broadcast applications.

 The best time to perform soil tests is in the autumn, but regardless of the month of testing, samples should be taken at the same time each year so direct comparisons can be made to previous sample results.

 Lime applications are required on soils having a pH below 6.5 because as pH decreases, yield decreases (Figure 1).
 Low pH also reduces crude protein and is associated with increases in fiber.
 Research at the Central Oregon Agricultural Research Center has shown that when soil pH values decreased below 6.2, nodulation was substantially reduced (James, 1989a; see also Figure 2 from Hart et al., 2013).